This is part 3 in my cryptocurrency educational series.

 Consequence: Human rights

-Another consequence of the mining arms race is that 65% of mining today happens in China.
+Another consequence of the mining arms race is that—until recently—65% of mining has been happening in China.

 And in terms of pollution, most of the electricity used there is from dirty coal plants (potentially mined using forced labor, though reporting on that piece is inconclusive).

-Because of all this, a lot of crypto groups are working on ways to move mining out of China.
+Because of all this, a lot of crypto groups have been working on ways to move mining out of China.

 Consequence: Disproportionate resources